sharmilakale/RestaurantReservationSystem/README.md

 8. In reservationDetails.html page. you can change the details or delete reservation.
 9. reservationsList.html page shows list of all reservations to the owner.
 Edit/Delete option is provided.
    Planning to put column sorting and searching for the page.
+   10. seatingMap.html shows the map of seating arrangement.
+This map can be created from editSeatingMap.html page.
+   This will be stored in db and retreived in JSON format which then will be used to recreate the map on screen.
+   In editSeatingMap.html, you can select what table type, capacity and table number.Currently addition or deletion of table
+    rows is not yet implemented.
+ 11.contactList.html shows list of all customer contacts.
+ 12. seatingTableList.html shows list of all tables and it's details.